NeuralLabIITGuwahati/CorrCA-application-on-a-P300-based-EEG-Dataset-/README.md

 3. corrca_plot.m generates:

 #### a.
-ITC values of CorrCA componts, components, projection matrix, forward model.
+ITC values of CorrCA components, CorrCA components, projection matrix, forward model.
 #### b.
-It generates the plot of SNR, ERP, topoplots of each subjects.
+It generates the plot of SNR, ERP, topoplots of each subjects consistent with first and second CorrCA components.

+4. To generate only topoplots of each subject use forward_modelVisual.m file.
+To use this .m file at first you need to save the forward model of each subjets for target trials and non-target trials.
+If you used [1] data then you should have total 16 files 8 from target trials and 8 from non-target trials.

 ### If you use your own datasets then change the sample frequency, channel location file.